Skip to main content

 4. Once the company is registered and in alignment with all the requirements set forth for obtaining a crypto license, it can proceed with the application for a cryptocurrency license to the FCIS.
 The choice of license/s that the company applies for is up to them and depends on their own needs and objectives.

 5. Once the application has been submitted along with all the necessary supporting documents, the application is processed by the FCIS.
-The processing time takes a maximum of 20 business days from the date that the application is submitted.
 If approved, the company will be issued with a registered license.

 Taxation